 In actuality, though, Corrales was saved for another day.
 On this night he was never going to beat Mayweather.
 Of course, to this day, no man has bested Mayweather, but back when he was making a very good fighter look incredibly ordinary, Mayweather was busy meeting and defeating the best around.
 Today, some critics say the number-one fighter on the planet is guilty of “cherry picking” his opposition.

 That accusation is another article altogether.
 But when Mayweather was willing to risk his perfect record against dangerous and risky punchers like Corrales, “Money” showed he is more than capable of rising to the occasion.

-Since January 20th in 2001, Mayweather has boxed 22 times and he has claimed titles up at lightweight, light-welterweight, welterweight and light-middleweight.
+Since January 20th in 2001, Mayweather has boxed 24 times and he has claimed titles up at lightweight, light-welterweight, welterweight and light-middleweight compiling an overall 49-0 (26) ledger.
 However, some say he has never looked better than when he was chopping down Chico.

 As for Corrales, he went on to engage in some fantastic wars; his 2005 epic with Jose Luis Castillo being a fight that will never be forgotten.
 Sadly, he left us far too young, when a motorbike accident took his life in 2007.
 Then aged just 29, Corrales’ final ring record reads 40-5 (33).